clawfire/lean-template/README.md

 You can add the classes `ui button` to any link in your editor to get a button style.
 See [more styling options](http://semantic-ui.com/elements/button.html) for the buttons.

+### Logo in the menu

+Launch the customizer of the theme and add a site logo (!= site favicon).
+You will be asked to crop to 128x80 or same ratio.

 ## Shortcodes

 ### Icon